 Repackaging an installation on a Hyper-V virtual machine

-This tutorial guides you in creating a project based on capturing an installation.
-As an example, we'll repackage the 7-zip File Manager EXE into an MSI.
+This article will walk you through the process of building a project based on capturing an installation.
+We'll repackage the 7-zip File Manager EXE nto an MSI and serve this as an example for illustrating our method.

 1. Create a Repackage Installation project

-If Advanced Installer is not currently running, launch it from the desktop icon or select it from the "Start" menu.
-When the application starts, choose “Convert” > “Repackage Installation” project type.
+If Advanced Installer isn't already running, double click the desktop icon or single click it from the "Start" menu.
+When the program launches, select “Convert” > “Repackage Installation” as the project type.

 The Repackager launches and the project is saved as a .rpp file on disk.